k3b/LosslessJpgCrop/README.md

 llCrop ("ll" stands for loss-less) can do [cropping without quality-losses](https://en.wikipedia.org/wiki/Lossy_compression#JPEG) because it crops in the raw jpg-photo-data without the need for jpg-image-re-encoding.
 It also preserves embedded meta data (Exif/Iptc and xmp)

+---

+The app is available on [f-droid app store](https://f-droid.org/en/packages/de.k3b.android.lossless_jpg_crop) but not on google-play.

+Please wait for the bugfix-version "1.0.2.190515" which should be available in few hours.